On homology of linear groups over k[t]: Homology of the stabilizers and Knudson's theorem

 This shows that the argument in the proof of \cite[Theorem 3.4]{knudson:1997:polynomial} does not depend on $SL_n$.
 Therefore, \cite[Proposition A.2.7]{knudson:2001:linear} implies that the $E_2$-term of the above spectral sequence looks as follows:

 The spectral sequence degenerates and the result is proved. \end{proof}

-\begin{remark} \begin{enumerate}[(i)] \item \prettyref{thm:stabilizer} has been used in \cite{rk2} to establish homotopy invariance for the homology of Steinberg groups of rank two groups. \item Apart from the application mentioned in (i), it seems that the added generality of rings with many units in \prettyref{thm:stabilizer} can not be widely applied.
+\begin{remark} \prettyref{thm:stabilizer} has been used in \cite{rk2} to establish homotopy invariance for the homology of Steinberg groups of rank two groups.
+Apart from this, it seems that the added generality of rings with many units in \prettyref{thm:stabilizer} can not be widely applied.
 Generalizations of \prettyref{thm:knudson} beyond the case $k[t]$ seem to be generally wrong.
 The failure of homotopy invariance for $H_1$ of $SL_2$ follows directly from \cite{krstic:mccool}.
 The failure of homotopy invariance for $H_2$ of rank two groups has been established in \cite{rk2}.
-In these cases, one sees that $\mathcal{Q}$ fails quite badly to be a fundamental domain for the action of $G(R[t])$ if $R$ is not a field -- in case $SL_2$, the subcomplex $SL_2(R[t])\cdot\mathcal{Q}$ is not connected and in case $SL_3$, the subcomplex $SL_3(R[t])\cdot\mathcal{Q}$ is not simply-connected. \end{enumerate} \end{remark}
+In these cases, one sees that $\mathcal{Q}$ fails quite badly to be a fundamental domain for the action of $G(R[t])$ if $R$ is not a field -- in case $SL_2$, the subcomplex $SL_2(R[t])\cdot\mathcal{Q}$ is not connected and in case $SL_3$, the subcomplex $SL_3(R[t])\cdot\mathcal{Q}$ is not simply-connected. \end{remark}

 Concerning the subcomplex $G(R[t])\cdot\mathcal{Q}$ for $R$ an integral domain, we have the following: